-Taxing the value of immovable properties isolated from land - for example, by taxing the construction value of a house - lacks some of the benefits of taxing land, or land and property together, outlined above.
-The value of a building itself is not affected by public
+Taxing the value of immovable properties isolated from land lacks some of the benefits of taxing land, or land and property together, outlined above.
+The value of a building itself is not affected by public investments or population growth, but only on the cost of construction and years of depreciation.
+As such:

-- Taxing these assets cannot be justified as the legitimate price paid by owners for value added from public investments and population growth - Taxing property alone can finance public investment, but since these investments do not raise the value of property, they cannot facilitate further government financing on capital markets from higher projected revenues in future - ✓ However, as these taxes on immovable properties are a tax on asset wealth, they can be extremely progressive in redistributing wealth.
+- X Taxing these assets cannot be justified as the legitimate price paid by owners for value added from public investments and population growth - X Taxing property alone can finance public investment, but since these investments do not raise the value of property, they cannot facilitate further government financing on capital markets from higher projected revenues in future

-Taxing property alone can of course be implemented alongside taxes on the isolated value of land.
-If policymakers want to harness the benefits of a tax that incorporates the value of land, they will still need to decide whether to tax land on its own, or to tax land and property together.
+If policymakers want to harness the benefits of a tax that incorporates the value of land, they will need to decide whether to tax land on its own, or to tax land and property together.

-Land taxation is more efficient than taxing land and property...
+Land and Property in Kampala, Uganda (Photograph: Simisa, 2009) Land taxation is more efficient than taxing land and property...